bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 So we know 2D Elliptic geometry (constant positive curvature) can be mapped to a sphere in 3D Euclidean space.
-So we can re-create any of our usual geometric concepts and have them map to the sphere, for example, points lines, angles, triangles etc.  In a similar way for hyperbolic geometry, we can have the same concepts but mapped to the surface of the forward sheet of the hyperboloid, *except* now we're in Minkowski space which makes your intuition about what should happen all screwy.
+So we can re-create any of our usual geometric concepts and have them map to the sphere, for example, points, lines, angles, circles etc.  In a similar way for hyperbolic geometry, we can have the same concepts (e.g. points, lines, angles, circles) but mapped to the surface of the forward sheet of the hyperboloid.
+The big difference is that now we're in Minkowski space which makes your intuition about what should happen a bit screwy.

 For example, how does a straight line get defined?
 On a sphere there are many paths you could take from point A to B, but the shortest path